Singapore might be tiny but it's chock-full of fun! Let's GO!

 4. Take THE mandatory water-drinking Merlion photo

 Visiting the Merlion Park is a touristy activity, but we must admit the view overlooking Marina Bay is splendid.
 To add to the touristy experience, you gotta let the Merlion offer you a drink!
-Click here to watch us take the Singapore River boat passing by the Merlion park.
+Click here to watch and read our experience going down the Singapore River boat passing by the Merlion park.